GEO-BON/bon-in-a-box-pipelines/ui/BonInABoxScriptService/docs/DefaultApi.md

 import BonInABoxScriptService from 'bon_in_a_box_script_service';

 let apiInstance = new BonInABoxScriptService.DefaultApi();
-let scriptPath = "scriptPath_example"; // String | Where to find the script in ./script folder apiInstance.getScriptInfo(scriptPath, (error, data, response) => {
+let scriptPath = "scriptPath_example"; // String | Where to find the script in ./script folder. apiInstance.getScriptInfo(scriptPath, (error, data, response) => {
   if (error) {
     console.error(error);